metatensor/metatrain/docs/src/dev-docs/adding-architectures/interface.rst

         model_capabilities: ModelCapabilities,
         hypers: Dict = DEFAULT_HYPERS,
         output_dir: str = ".",
-    ) -> torch.nn.Module: ...
+    ) -> torch.nn.Module:
+        ...

 For more information on the ``Dataset`` class, see :py:class:`metatensor.operations.utils.data.Dataset`.

-Finally, the new model should implement default hyperparameters in the ``src/metatensor/models/cli/conf/architecture/`` folder.
+Finally, the new model should have its default hyperparameters in the ``src/metatensor/models/cli/conf/architecture/`` folder.